 Earthquakes happen when there is a sudden movement of the rocks along a fault inside the Earth.
 As the rocks on either side of the fault move past each other, they send seismic waves through the Earth, radiating outwards like the ripples produced when a stone is dropped into a pond.

 A seismogram is a record of the ground motions caused by seismic waves from an earthquake.
 A seismograph or seismometer is the measuring instrument that creates the seismogram.
-Almost all seismometers are based on the principle of inertia i.e. a suspended mass tends to remain still when the ground moves.
+Almost all seismometers are based on the principle of inertia, that is, where a suspended mass tends to remain still when the ground moves.

-Where a free surface is present (like the Earth–air interface) these two types of motion can combine to form two other types of wave called surface waves that produce a type of shaking that causes buildings to fail and fall down.
-Rayleigh waves are generated by the interaction of P- and S- waves at the surface of the Earth, while Love waves are generated by interference of multiple shear waves.
+Where a free surface is present (like the Earth/air interface) these two types of motion can combine to form surface waves, which produce a type of shaking that causes buildings to fail and fall down.
+There are two types of surface waves: Rayleigh waves and Love waves.
+Rayleigh waves are generated by the interaction of P- and S-waves at the surface of the Earth, while Love waves are generated by interference of multiple shear waves.
 The ground motions from surface waves are often much larger than those motions from body waves.

 |Type (and names)||Particle motion||Typical velocity||Other characteristics|